Pedro-Vital/End-to-end-ML-project-churn-prediction/docs/deployment.md

 # Deployment Setup

-**To follow this guide, it is assumed that all steps in the Setup section of the README file have been completed and you have ran the training pipeline at least once.**
+**To follow this guide, it is assumed that all steps in the `Setup` section of the README file have been completed and that you have subsequently run the training pipeline at least once: `python main.py` to run it.**

 ## Deployment Architecture